pivotal-cf/docs-cloudbees/Jenkins.html.md

 cf push redis-example-app
 ```

-For more details on the CF CLI please see the [documentation](http://docs.pivotal.io/pivotalcf/devguide/installcf/whats-new-v6.html)
+For more details on the CF CLI, please see the [documentation](http://docs.pivotal.io/pivotalcf/devguide/installcf/whats-new-v6.html).

 ### Jenkins Plugins
 As part of the installation, we automatically install the following additional plugins: